lyonscode/lyonscode.github.io/_posts/2025-09-03-tryhackme-tshark-challenge-i-teamwork-write-up.md

 ### What is the IP address of the malicious domain?

 ### Enter your answer in defanged format.

+We can modify our existing query by adding `-e ip.dst` and drop the second `sort -r` to bring up the IP

 Answer format: \*\*\*\*.\*\*\*\*\*.\*\*\*\*\*.\*\*\*\*